 - Encourage your son or daughter to visit the Career Services website to get information on internships, jobs, career assessments, resume and cover letter help, and networking events.

 - Encourage your son/daughter to schedule an individual career counseling appointment to take advantage of our staff who are trained to assist students with career exploration, resume and cover letter writing, interviewing, and job search strategies.

 - Encourage your son/daughter to explore career interests and develop his/hers skills outside the classroom.
 We can assist him/her in obtaining full-time employment after graduation, internships, part-time or summer employment, and community service opportunities.
 Many of our students have benefited from self-assessment inventories, or by meeting with a Career Advisor.

 - Talk to your son/daughter about the importance of informational interviewing and networking.
-You can encourage him/her to connect with Daemen College Alumni through our Mentoring Program, and attend networking events hosted by Career Services.
+You can encourage him/her to connect with Daemen University Alumni through LinkedIn, and attend networking events hosted by Career Services.

 - Listen to your son/daughter as he/she talks about his/her academic coursework and experiences in the workplace.
-Initiate conversations about the transferable skills they will acquire during their years at Daemen College.
+Initiate conversations about the transferable skills they will acquire during their years at Daemen University.

 Career Planning Includes